xjb714/xjb/README.md

 ## note:
 the code is still under development and may contain bugs. if you find any bugs, please let me know.
 **warning: The current code can only run on little-endian CPUs.
-The code for the big-endian CPU is currently under development.**
+The code for the big-endian CPU is currently under development.
+Support for the msvc compiler is under development.**

 ## src files:
 (1)float/double to decimal algorithm